 Choose beers that have fewer calories per serving and pay attention to how many servings are in the bottle or can.

 Beers that have a higher ABV number will have more calories.
-So try to stick with beers that have an ABV of 3.5 or less.

 Many restaurants and bars serve beer in a pint, which contains more beer and calories than a 12-ounce (355 mL) glass.
 (For example, a pint of Guinness contains 210 calories.)
 So order a half pint or smaller pours instead.